 The Job Outlook

 All areas within forensic science investigations are expected to see higher than average growth over the next several years.
 It is due largely in part to continued advances in technology and an increased public interest in, and demand for, better analysis of evidence.

 The Average Salary

-Annual salary potential for ballistics experts can range between around $30,00 to more than $80,00, with the average salary near $55,000 per year.
+Annual salary potential for ballistics experts can range between around $30,00 to more than $80,00, with an average salary near $55,000 per year.

 Getting Started on a Career